agiertli/service-lifecycle-mgmt/README.md

 ./post-install-soa-server.sh
 ```

-You should see following output in the installation folder after all thre JVMs are installed:
+You should see following output in the installation folder after all three JVMs are installed:

 ```
 $ pwd
 ~/service-lifecycle-mgmt/installation
-$ tree -L 2 | grep jvm -A 2
+$ tree -L 2 | grep jvm -A 1
 |-- jvm1-jbpm
 |   `-- jboss-eap-6.3
 |-- jvm2-service-lifecycle